thynnmas/slenderer/README.md

 # Notes

-This was released in haste to be able to use it for Ludum Dare 30.
-Improving the renderer as a side-efect of using it there was a goal of the premature release, but it means the state of it is not quite where it should be for release.

-* The animator has not been tested.
-At all.
-It will be, but use at own risk.
 * The code is not well commented; for the most part header-files contain comments descriping in somtimes way too obious ways what the functions do, but the meat of things are not guaranteed to be well commented.
-* There ARE bugs.
-Many will be squashed over the weekend.
-Some won't.
+* There WILL BE bugs.
 If anyone uses this, let me know if you find any and they will be looked at when I have time.
-* The example renders, handles input applies forces to the ball and players and detects collissions, but jumping does not work, touching the ball with the player causes everything to freeze and it's generally not a playable game.
-I suspect these bugs are mostly in the example itself (although the collission detection handling seems off on one of the players causing drift) and not in the renderer/components though, so it's not as bad as it looks.
-If they are indeed in the components, they are liekyl to get squashed over the weekend.
-The example still shows a relatively complete usage of the engine, even if the animation-component is not used; the boilerplate is there, but it is not written into it yet.
-At some point it will be.
+* The example gives a good idea of how the engine is used, but has not been tested since the *massive* changes during Ludum Dare, so you're probably better off looking at the code for that if you really want to dive in.
+Source+binary of that is found [here](http://www.schmidx2.com/Code/LD30.zip).

 # Future plans

-* Fix all the things that aren't ready yet due to the rushed release
-* Post-processing
-* A small audio playing component.
-This is likely to appear during the weekend.
+* Rewrite the hash map and/or linked list so they take the same comparator funcions; atm. they don't.
+* Proper audio mixing, integrate stb\_audio\_mixer.
+* Font rendering component, probably use stb\_truetype
 * OpenGL ES support; I have an ARM-based laptop, so this will happen at some point.

 # License

 As is noted in the source, Slenderer is released into the public domain in legal jurisdiction where such a thing exists Where there is no such thing, it is released under the MIT License, as seen in the LICENSE file.

+The stb\_-files in dependancies src/dependancies are linceced independantly.
+See these files for their licensing (public domain).